 Accredited Pharmacy Programs

 The College accepts pharmacy programs that have been accredited to Canadian standards by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP), and pharmacy degree programs that are accredited by the Accreditation Council for Pharmacy Education (ACPE).

 Graduates of these accredited programs are commonly referred to as “CCAPP graduates” or “ACPE graduates”.

-International pharmacy educational programs not fully accredited by either the CCAPP or the ACPE may be recognized by the Pharmacy Examining Board of Canada (PEBC) as one whose graduates may be eligible to pursue registration as a pharmacist or pharmacy technician in Canada.
-Graduates from these programs must complete the PEBC evaluation process which includes the PEBC Document Evaluation to evaluate their educational and professional credentials to determine if they are eligible to write the PEBC Evaluating Exam, and then passing this exam.
+International pharmacy educational programs not accredited by the CCAPP or the ACPE may be recognized by the Pharmacy Examining Board of Canada (PEBC) as one whose graduates may be eligible to pursue registration as a pharmacist or pharmacy technician in Canada.
+Graduates from these programs must complete the PEBC process eligible to the PEBC Exam.

 Graduates of international programs are commonly referred to as “international pharmacy graduates” (IPGs).